lyw02/react-app-web-api-assignment/README.md

 [ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

+Start Swagger:

+After starting backend app in `localhost:8080`, go to `localhost:8080/swagger` to see Swagger API document.

 ## API Configuration

 Describe any configuration that needs to take place before running the API.
 For example, creating an `.env` file and what variables to put in it.
 Give an example of how this might be done.